-- 4.2.1 The Permittee shall conduct performance tests for nitrogen oxides, carbon monoxide and volatile organic compounds emissions from IC Engines 1 through 5 (Source Codes IC01 through IC05) every 8,760 operating hours or 3 years, whichever comes first, to demonstrate compliance with the emission limits in Conditions 3.3.1.
-Performance tests shall be conducted on the engines at the maximum operating load point and per the requirements of Condition 4.2.2.
-[40 CFR 60.4243(b)(2)] - 4.2.2 The Permittee shall conduct performance testing, as specified in Condition 4.2.1, following the procedures in 40 CFR 60.4244, which include the following:[40 CFR 60.4244] - a.
-Each performance test must be conducted within 10 percent of 100 percent peak (or the highest achievable) load and under the specific conditions that are specified by Table 2 of 40 CFR 60 Subpart JJJJ. - b.
-The Permittee may not conduct performance tests during periods of startup, shutdown, or malfunction.
-If IC Engines 1 through 5 (Source Codes IC01 through IC05) is non-operational, the Permittee does not need to start up the engine solely to conduct a performance test; however, the performance test must be conducted immediately upon startup of the engine. - c.
-The Permittee must conduct three separate test runs for each performance test.
-Each test run must be conducted within 10 percent of 100 percent peak (or the highest achievable) load and last at least 1 hour.

-d.
-To determine compliance with the NOx mass per unit output emission limitation, the Permittee shall convert the concentration of NOx in the engine exhaust using the following equation:
+- 4.2.1 The Permittee shall conduct performance testing every 8,760 operating hours or 3 calendar years, whichever comes first on the Landfill Gas Engine (ID No.: ES-1).
+Permittee shall conduct performance tests for carbon monoxide (CO), nitrogen oxides (NOx), and volatile organic compound (VOC) emissions to demonstrate compliance with the emission limits in Condition 3.3.3.
+[391-3-1-.02(6)(b)1(i) and 40 CFR 60.4243(b)(2)(ii)] - 4.2.2 The Permittee shall conduct performance testing of the Landfill Gas Engine (ID No.: ES-1), as specified in Condition 4.2.1, by following the procedures per 40 CFR 60.4244, which include the following: [391-3-1-.02(6)(b)1(i) and 40 CFR 60.4244] - a.
+Each performance test must be conducted within 10 percent of 100 percent peak (or the highest achievable) load and according to the requirements in 40 CFR 60.8 and under the specific conditions that are specified by Table 2 of 40 CFR 60 Subpart JJJJ. - b.
+The performance tests must not be conducted during periods of startup, shutdown, or malfunction, as specified in 40 CFR 60.8(c).
+If a stationary SI internal combustion engine is non-operational, the engine need not be started up solely to conduct a performance test; however, the performance test must be conducted immediately upon startup of the engine. - c.
+Three separate test runs must be conducted for each performance test required by this condition, as specified in 40 CFR 60.8(f).
+Each test run must be conducted within 10 percent of 100 percent peak (or the highest achievable) load and last at least 1 hour. - d.
+To determine compliance with the $NO_X$ emission limitation, in units of mass per unit output, the concentration of $NO_X$ in the engine exhaust must be converted using the following equation: